kennethkn/useful-userscripts-hku/README.md

 4. The extension should notify you that it has detected a userscript.
 Click install.
 5. Once done, you may test it on relevant websites to ensure it’s working properly :thumbsup:

-## :handshake: Contributing
+## Contributing

-Contributions are welcome.
-If you have any scripts that could enhance the browsing experience for HKU students, please feel free to create a pull request to add them to the collection.
+Feel free to contribute by creating a pull request or opening an issue.
+If you have any ideas for new userscripts, please let me know!